Exclusive: IADB cancels China meeting after Beijing bars Venezuela representative

 The Washington-based IADB was the first multilateral lender to replace a Maduro-selected representative with one backed by Guaido.
 The move would eventually open lines of credit to Venezuela should Maduro step down.

-The International Monetary Fund and World Bank have so far not made a decision on whether to recognise Guaido officially as head of state.
+The International Monetary Fund and World Bank have so far not made a decision on whether to recognize Guaido officially as head of state.

 Had the annual meeting taken place next week, it would have been the first time the IADB held it in China.
 The Asian country has become a major player in Latin America and has poured more than $50 billion into Venezuela over the past decade in oil-for-loan agreements.